appu1232/Discord-Selfbot/README.md

 - ``cmd_prefix`` and ``customcmd_prefix`` - the prefix for in-built commands and custom commands respectively.
 Prefixes longer than one character are not supported.
 You may set the same prefix for both but be careful not to make a custom cmd with the same name as an in-built.
 - ``bot_identifier`` - a word/message/emote the bot will add to the beginning of every message it sends (except embeds and replies to quick cmds).
 Make it empty if you don't want one.

+**Note:** On Mac, you may need to [disable smartquotes.](http://www.iclarified.com/38772/how-to-disable-curly-quotes-in-mac-os-x-mavericks) Quotes in the json should look like this: ``"`` or else the bot may throw errors when logging in.

 ## Optional Setup

 This is the ``optional_config.json`` file in the ``settings`` folder.
 These are additional parts that are not required to get the bot running but do provide some nice features.